visuddhi/UnivariateDensityEstimate.jl/README.md

 # UnivariateDensityEstimate.jl

-Package for univariate density estimation with combinatorial constraints, based on Bernstein polynomials.
+Julia Package for univariate density estimation with combinatorial constraints, based on Bernstein polynomials.

 <h2> Installing the package </h2>